rancher/cattle/README.md

 ```

-## More Examples
+## Documentation and More Examples

+The full documentation is available at http://docs.cattle.io

-There are other examples of integrating with Cattle.
-For example, adding a new hypervisor, or customing libvirt.
+There are [other examples] of integrating with Cattle.
+For example, adding a [new hypervisor] or [customizing libvirt].

 # License
 [Apache License, Version 2.0][2]